Pennsylvania Security Deposit Collections and Holdings

 Landlords in Pennsylvania can collect the first month’s rent in advance plus two additional months’ rent during the first year of the lease term as a security deposit or future rent.

-Pennsylvania case law has established that last month’s rent paid in advance is the same as a security deposit.
+Last month’s rent paid in advance is counted toward the maximum for a security deposit.
 If a landlord collects the last month’s rent in advance, they can only collect one additional month’s rent for the security deposit during the first year and must credit or return one month’s rent after the 12th month.

 Security Deposit Collections in Pennsylvania